elixirgardens1/listings_new/README.md

 PRIME Parcel 20-23kg
 ```

 These get added to the `prime_couriers` table.
-The following example shows the record for 'Blue Slate x 20kg' listing.
+The following example shows the record for the 'Blue Slate x 20kg' listing.
 The actual `courier` value is saved as an integer, which corresponds to the `courier` name's `rowid` in the `lookup_couriers_plus_fuel` table:

 ![Image of prime_couriers](docs/img/prime_couriers.png)